tthinking/YDTR/README.md

 <li>pandas</li>
 </ul>

-# Citation
+# Cite the paper

-If this work is helpful to you, please cite it as:</p>
+If you use this code for your scientific work, please cite it as::</p>
 <div class="snippet-clipboard-content notranslate position-relative overflow-auto" data-snippet-clipboard-copy-content="@ARTICLE{Tang_2022_YDTR,
   author={Tang, Wei and He, Fazhi and Liu, Yu}, journal={IEEE Transactions on Multimedia},